Integrations are configured in the nango.yaml file, which lives in your code base (learn more).

 Removing an action will cause the failure of any request to trigger this action.

-This change will be reflected in the Nango UI in Integrations > select your integration > Script tab.
+This change will be reflected in the Nango UI in Integrations > select your integration > Endpoints tab.

 Changing a model or script